 Dog trainer Karen B. London promises you’re not doomed to be pulled down the street forever.

-1. Invest in Power Steering
+1. Invest in power steering

 Changing the equipment you use to walk your dog can make a huge difference in your experience right away.
 The right kind of harness puts physics on your side so your dog can’t lean in with their full body weight to drag you along.
 The Freedom No-Pull Harness by 2 Hounds Design is a great option.
-Some find bungee leashes helpful because the leash has a bit of give, but for strong, relentless pullers, I prefer a plain six-foot nylon, rope, or leather leash.
+Some people find bungee leashes helpful because the leash has a bit of give, but for strong, relentless pullers, I prefer a plain nylon, rope, or leather leash.

 If dogs are allowed to keep going forward, they learn that pulling is the way to get what they want, and they will keep doing it.
 Don’t ever allow your pulling dog to continue on their merry way.
 If your dog pulls, there are two options: